 PROFILE: Established in 2012, the Venturous Fund seeks to “fund ambitious and challenging work by creating room for experimentation and risk in new play production.”
-The fund also aims to give writers the freedom to write plays “they fear would otherwise go unproduced.”
-Venturous offers direct support to artists as well as organizations that employ directors, designers, and actors.
+The fund also seeks to give writers the freedom to write plays “they fear would otherwise go unproduced.”
+Venturous provides direct support to artists as well as organizations that employ directors, designers, and actors.
 The fund also supports playwright collectives, self-produced writers, and playwright service organizations.

 Venturous awards theater grants through its Capital Grants program.
 It does not offer grants for musicals, musical productions, or plays for children.
 Grants range from $5,000 to $30,000, and are typically earmarked to cover what the fund refers to as “extraordinary production expenses for new plays.”
 In other words, Venturous covers the extra expenses that improve a production, but which the theater cannot afford.

 To learn more about the types of organizations supported by the Venturous Fund, explore its Grant History page.